 Sleep experts say if you have recurring problems with waking at night and not being able to fall back to sleep, it’s best to leave your bedroom and go to another part of your house that’s quiet and dark, practice relaxation techniques until you are tired again, and then return to your bed.
 This method resets your association between your bedroom and sleep and eliminates the conditioned response to not sleeping.

-Now let’s break down some specific tips for each element on setting up your home for proper rest.
+Now let’s break down some specific tips for common sleep traits that will help you set up your home for proper rest.

 - Focus on the time leading up to bedtime – the time at which your head actually hits the pillow.